Upscale interior; refined driving dynamics; top-notch technology features; available turbocharged engine; reassuring warranty

 Upper-level models are a bit pricier than you might expect; can't combine turbo engine and 3-row seating

-The Sorento L ($26,740) includes a decent roster of standard items, notably 17-inch aluminum wheels, air conditioning, power accessories, rearview camera and a 6-speaker audio system with a USB port and full Bluetooth connectivity.
+The Sorento L ($26,295) includes a decent roster of standard items, notably 17-inch aluminum wheels, air conditioning, power accessories and a 6-speaker audio system with a USB port and full Bluetooth connectivity.

-The EX ($33,940 FWD, $34,740 AWD) throws in 18-in wheels, rear parking sensors, an auto-dimming rearview mirror, foot-actuated power rear liftgate, leather upholstery, a power driver's seat, a UVO3 telematics head unit with Android Auto and Apple CarPlay, heated front seats, a leather-wrapped steering wheel and dual-zone automatic climate control.
+The EX ($32,395) throws in 18-in wheels, rear parking sensors, an auto-dimming rearview mirror, leather upholstery, a power driver's seat, a UVO 3.0 telematics head unit with Android Auto and Apple CarPlay, heated front seats, a leather-wrapped steering wheel and dual-zone automatic climate control.

-The SX ($40,040 FWD, $41,840 AWD) upgrades to 19-in wheels, a panoramic sunroof, keyless entry/start, rear cross-traffic alert, a blind spot monitoring system, additional power adjustments for the driver's seat, driver memory functions, a high-resolution 8-in navigation touchscreen with voice controls and a 10-speaker Infinity audio system with a subwoofer and HD Radio.
+The SX ($39,495) upgrades to 19-in wheels, a power tailgate with a foot sensor, a panoramic sunroof, keyless entry/start, rear cross-traffic alert, a blind spot monitoring system, additional power adjustments for the driver's seat, driver memory functions, a high-resolution 8-in navigation touchscreen with voice controls and a 10-speaker Infinity audio system with a subwoofer and HD Radio.

-The Limited ($45,340 FWD, $47,140 AWD) tacks on Nappa leather upholstery, cooled front seats and heated second-row seats, Dynamic Bending Headlights, rain-sensing wipers, an Around View monitor, a leather and wood heated steering wheel, and all the driver-assist features and equipment in the two optional Advanced packages.
+The Limited ($44,795) tacks on Nappa leather upholstery, cooled front seats and heated second-row seats, Dynamic Bending Headlights, an Around View monitor, a leather and wood heated steering wheel, and all the driver-assist features and equipment in the two optional Advanced packages.

-The EX Advanced Touring Package adds 110-volt outlet, LED interior lighting, panoramic sunroof, autonomous emergency braking, forward-collision warning, adaptive cruise control, lane-departure warning and an electronic parking brake.
+The Advanced Technology package adds autonomous emergency braking, forward-collision warning, adaptive cruise control, lane-departure warning and an electronic parking brake.

 The Sorento offers solid passenger space in its sliding-and-reclining second-row seats, with plenty of room for 6-footers despite slightly lower seat bottoms than expected in a midsize crossover.
 The third row is designed for kids; you need to be pretty limber to climb back there, and legroom is limited once you're situated.
 Still, it's a handy feature, and adults can squeeze back there for short trips if necessary.